anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-05.md

 - BigLake offers **row, column level security** over Hudi (point-in-time) snapshots of Hudi tables in Cloud Storage
 - BigLake **query acceleration** over Hudi (point-in-time) snapshots of Hudi tables in Cloud Storage.

-## Architectural considerations for data engineering pipelines
+## Architectural considerations
-- 1. You dont need to create a BigQuery and BigLake table each time, just the very first time.
+- 1. You dont need to create a BigQuery and BigLake table each time you run the Hudi BigQuerySyncTool, just the very first time
+- 2. For BigLake tables that are based on Parquet files (as is the case with Hudi snapshots), table statistics are collected during the metadata cache refresh and will improve query plans.
-- 2. Include syncing to BigQuery/BigLake metastore in your data engineering pipelines, for freshest data for querying via BQ SQL, with row and column level security enforced at read time
+- 3. Include a process to sync to BigQuery/BigLake metastore, in your data engineering pipelines, for freshest data for querying via BQ SQL, with row and column level security enforced at read time
-- 3. Refresh Biglake metadata cache if freshness is a must
+- 4. Configure the refresh of BigLake metadata cache based on the need for freshness is a must.
+Understand the nuances of metadata cache refresh

 <br>